 PNC Park (2001- )

 Replaced nearby Three Rivers Stadium (1970-2000), which replaced Forbes Field (1909-1970), about 3 miles east-southeast.
 Heinz Field (2001- ), home of the NFL Pittsburgh Steelers, is two blocks to the west.

 (No longer used.)

 Replaced Jarry Park (about 4 miles west-southwest), previous home of the Expos (1969-1976).

 Rogers Centre (1989- )

-Replaced Exhibition Stadium, about 2 miles west-southwest.
-About 1/2 mile (west-northwest) from Air Canada Centre, home of the NBA Toronto Raptors and the NHL Maple Leafs.
+Replaced Exhibition Stadium (1977-1989), about 1.5 miles west-southwest.
+About 1/2 mile west-northwest of Air Canada Centre, home of the NBA Toronto Raptors and the NHL Maple Leafs.

 Fenway Park (1912- )

 Replaced Huntington Avenue Baseball Grounds (1901-1911, about 1/2 mile south-southeast), which was very near the Braves/Beaneaters' 1894-1914 home, South End Grounds.
 About 1 mile east-southeast of Braves Field (1915-1952), now belonging to Boston University and called "Nickerson Field."